Relationship Between a Headache and the Liver

 6. An hour before bedtime

 - Have a tea made with lemon balm, mint, or thyme.
-You’ll be sure to rest better.
+You’ll surely rest better.